llpeterson/congestion/tcpcc.md

 will not be enough packets in transit to cause enough duplicate ACKs to be delivered.
 Given enough lost packets—for example, as happens during the initial slow start phase—the sliding window algorithm eventually blocks the sender until a timeout occurs.
-Given the current 64-KB maximum advertised window size, TCP's fast retransmit mechanism is able to detect up to three dropped packets per window in practice.
+In practice, TCP's fast retransmit mechanism can detect up to three dropped packets per window.

 Finally, there is one last improvement we can make.
 When the fast retransmit mechanism signals congestion, rather than drop the congestion